Tennismylife/Tennis-R-ecord-Tracker/README.md

 Scripts to find records about scored aces by a player or tournament or season

+## MostAces

+Ranking of players who have scored the most aces in their career

+## MostAcesinASeasonByPlayer

+Total aces scored by a player in a season

+## MostAcesinASlamByAPlayer

+Total aces scored by a player in a given Slam

+## RatioAcesinASlamByPlayer

+Ratio between aces scored on the total number of service points by player

+## MostAcesBySlammer

+Ranking of players who have scored the most aces in a Slam by a winner

 # Bagel

 '6-0' or '0-6' scored by player with all matches

+## ListMatchesBagel

+Matches list of a tennis player in which he scored a bagel (6-0)

+## MostBagel

+Ranking of those who have scored the most bagels in their career

 # H2H

 Calculate stats in all match-ups between 2 players

+## MostRecurrentH2HinASeason

+Look for the most recurring match-ups in a single season

+## VirginH2H2

+Find all H2Hs where a player has never won a single match

+## H2HTimespan

+H2Hs rankings in which more time has passed between the 1st and the last match

+## BeatSamePlayer

+Player who has suffered the most defeats by a single player

 # Length